LDSSA/ds-prep-course/README.md

 #### Creating the Workspace

 1. Log into _GitHub_
-1. In the upper-right corner of the page, there should be a `+` sign, click that, and then select `New repository`
+1. In the upper-right corner of the page, there should be a signin button, and then select `New repository`
 ![Create Repository](assets/menu_create_repository.png "Create Repository")
 1. Create a new **private** _GitHub_ repository called *ds-prep-workspace*, see [Creating a new repository](https://help.github.com/en/articles/creating-a-new-repository).
-1. You need to explicitly select Private - This is your work and nobody else's.
+1. You need to explicitly select Private - This is your private work environment.
 1. Initialize with a README.
 1. Add a Python `.gitignore`.